One child, two children, 10 children – we need more people on earth

 Human history is nothing but a succession of boom and bust cycles in anything – from food to space to energy and anything else.

-Every innovation was pushed to a certain point – an extreme where conditions deteriorated so much that the new situation of scarcity animated innovative spirits that saw opportunity in the crisis and found solutions that improved the lives of everyone by leaps and bounds.
+Every innovation was pushed to a certain point – an extreme where conditions deteriorated so much that the new situation of scarcity animated innovative spirits that saw an opportunity in the crisis and found solutions that improved the lives of everyone by leaps and bounds.

-Our ancestors have gone through endless cycles in order to bring us to the technological state we are in today and also to beyond 8 billion people – a number outrageous to 19th-century folks.
+Our ancestors have gone through endless cycles to bring us to the technological state we are in today and also to beyond 8 billion people – a number outrageous to 19th-century folks.
 Yet, here we are and I would bet that the life of an average Western European is infinitely better than the one of his kin 200 years ago.
 The law of scarcity – if it played out as portrayed by the doomsters – should have brought us a very different situation.

 It is said that great people in just about anything are rare.
 Some say they are one in a million although I like to debate that number.
-But if there is really only one person that is outstandingly good at something in a million, then bigger populations have an edge as they produce more of those exceptional spirits.
+But if there is only one person who is outstandingly good at something in a million, then bigger populations have an edge as they produce more of those exceptional spirits.

-Population Control literally kills the best chances of improvement for humankind and it also prevents pressure points from being reached which will, in turn, increase incentives to the great and good to do something about it.
+Population Control kills the best chances of improvement for humankind and it also prevents pressure points from being reached which will, in turn, increase incentives to the great and good to do something about it.

 One in a million makes 1000 in a billion.
 Adding a billion is a lot of new people – a new China or a new India.
-But its also 1000 new brilliant minds that will bring about freshly minted solutions for the problems those one billion new people cause.
+But it’s also 1000 new brilliant minds that will bring about freshly minted solutions for the problems those one billion new people cause.
 And that will far outweigh the consequences of those problems.
 They will make the world a better place at a quicker rate than the one billion can deteriorate it further.

 How far can we go then?
 How many persons can live on this planet without killing it?

 They are right – they are important.
 So is anyone else.
 Consequently, reducing human biomass is not an option but if the planet can cope with the 8 billion right now, then all the numbers we have seen in the past are hogwash.
-Remember, there was a time when leading minds considered that the planet can never sustain more than 1 billion.
+Remember, there was a time when leading minds considered that the planet could never sustain more than 1 billion.
 If we believed their arguments to be any true, we should all be toast by now.

 Judging by the record so far, I am not convinced.